zendesk/delivery_boy/README.md

 A PEM encoded client cert key to use with an SSL connection.
 Must be used in combination with `ssl_client_cert`.

+### Instrumentation & monitoring

+Since DeliveryBoy is just an opinionated API on top of ruby-kafka, you can use all the [instrumentation made available by that library](https://github.com/zendesk/ruby-kafka#instrumentation).
+You can also use the [existing monitoring solutions](https://github.com/zendesk/ruby-kafka#monitoring) that integrate with various monitoring services.

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/dasch/delivery_boy).